-The signature of the graduate student below indicates they have read and understood the student handbook and agree to abide by the provisions within.
-This signed agreement will be placed in the student's file as a permanent record.
+The signature of the graduate student below indicates they have read the student handbook and agree to abide by UU-CONHS mission and handbook provisions therein.
+This annual signed agreement will be placed in the student's permanent record.

-Printed Name Graduate Student Date Signature
+Printed Name Graduate Student Date Date

+Signature

 A COPY IS TO BE RETAINED BY THE STUDENT

-Student Alcohol and Drug Testing Policy to Maintain Wellness Acknowledgement
+16. Student Alcohol and Drug Testing Policy to Maintain Wellness Acknowledgement